bennkeel/bennkeel.github.io/_dataprojects/2023-05-13-PhilaFire.md

 Our qualitative analysis revealed that this model could be improved with more data about residents' insurance coverage, landlord and accurate owner-occupancy data, and local support networks.

-We then visualized those predictions in a web-based application, allowing them to search by address or understand patterns on a neighborhood, block-group, or parcel level.
+I then visualized those predictions in a web-based application, allowing the Fire Department to search by address or understand patterns on a neighborhood, block-group, or parcel level.
 More details about the development are available on this project's [design and development page](https://bennkeel.github.io/philaFireDesign).

 ![](/images/projects/philafire/app_nhood.jpg)